Viasat Internet for Seniors

 Basic 12 for Light Internet Users

 A quick explanation for those unfamiliar with these terms: You use data every time you go online.
 Whether you’re checking emails, playing online games, listening to music, or using a streaming service like Netflix or Hulu, you’re using data.
 Some activities use more data than others, though.
-For instance, checking emails uses a small amount of data, while streaming is a very data-heavy activity.
+Checking emails, for example, uses a small amount of data while streaming or gaming can eat through it.

 Did You Know?
 If you ever used Exede satellite internet, you were actually using Viasat.
 Exede launched in 2012 in Carlsbad, California, and rebranded as Viasat in 2017.